Simple Guide to Using Arthas

 watchMonitor method input parameters and return values

-ttTime tunnel for recording method call parameters and return values
+ttTime Tunnel (Record method call parameters and returns)

 Practical Use Cases

-Case 1: Locate Threads with High CPU Usage
+Case 1: Locating threads with high CPU usage

-Use the trace command to trace interface method calls and find the most time-consuming methods.
+Use the trace command to track interface method calls and identify the method taking the longest time.

-sc -d ClassName views detailed loading information for a specified class, including class loading path and classloader, helping troubleshoot class loading exceptions.
+sc -d ClassName views detailed loading information for a specific class, including the class load path and class loader, which helps in troubleshooting class loading exceptions.

-View method call parameters and return values in real-time, facilitating debugging and understanding business behavior.
+View method call parameters and return values in real-time, facilitating debugging and understanding of business behavior.

 Arthas Web Console

-The Web Console has the same functionality as the command line, supports command history and real-time feedback, facilitating team collaboration and troubleshooting.
+The Web Console functions identically to the command line, supporting command history and real-time feedback, making it convenient for team collaboration and troubleshooting.

 Important Notes

 • Arthas is a diagnostic tool.
-Use with caution in production environments, requiring approval.
-Avoid operations during peak hours.
+Use it with caution in production environments; approval should be requested, and operations during peak hours should be avoided.

-• Some commands (such as trace, watch, tt) modify bytecode and may affect performance.
-Long-term running may bring memory leak risks.
+• Certain commands (such as trace, watch, tt) modify bytecode, which may affect performance.
+Long-term execution may pose a risk of memory leaks.

-• Enhanced classes will be automatically reset when Arthas exits.
-You can manually execute the reset command.
+• Enhanced classes are automatically reset when Arthas exits, or you can manually execute the reset command.

-• Strict permission control and operation logging should be implemented when using in production environments. ::
+• Strict permission control and operation log recording should be implemented when using it in production.